 - 1/3 cup extra virgin olive oil

-- 1 small zucchini squash, cut into 1/4'' thick rounds
+- 1 small zucchini squash, sliced into 1/4" thick rounds

-- 2 links Italian chicken sausage, removed from casing
+- 2 links Italian sausage (chicken or pork), removed from casing

 - 5 thick slices of provolone cheese